pthu/sahd/source/words/spindle.md

 ## Bibliography

-For the abbreviations see:
+For the abbreviations see the
-<a href="/sahd/store/abbreviations">List of Abbreviations</a>.
+<a href="/sahd/store/abbreviations/" target="_blank" rel="noopener noreferrer">List of Abbreviations</a>
+(opens in a new tab/window).

 <div style="padding-left: 22px; text-indent: -22px;">
 Andersson Strand 2015<br>
 Eva Andersson Strand, ‘The Basics of Textile Tools and Textile Technology: From Fibre to Fabric’, in:
-Andersson Strand & Nosch 2015, 39-60.
+Andersson Strand & Nosch 2015: 39-60.
 	</div>